The best Fidelity ETFs include a little something for everyone.

 Related: 8 Best Stock Portfolio Tracking Apps [Stock Portfolio Trackers]

-Best Fidelity ETF #2: Fidelity Nasdaq Composite Index ETF
+Best Fidelity ETF #7: Fidelity MSCI Health Care Index ETF

 - Expense ratio: 0.36%, or $3.60 per year for every $1,000 invested

 Another very popular and well-established Fidelity fund is the Fidelity Total Bond ETF (FBND).
-This is an actively managed bond fund that holds some 3,300 different debt securities to provide a yield that, at present, is more than four times the S&P 500’s yield right now.
+This is an actively managed bond fund, run by an eight-person team, that holds some 2,000 different debt securities.
+At present, that portfolio deals out more than four times the S&P 500’s yield right now.

 The title of this Fidelity ETF says it all.
 FBND holds rock-solid bonds from the U.S. Treasury, as well as a smattering of higher-risk but higher-return “junk” bonds from sub-par companies.
 About 33% of assets are in government bonds to provide a firm foundation, but 36% are in corporate bonds, some of which are loans to distressed companies that offer super-sized yields.